Kong/docs.konghq.com/app/_hub/kong-inc/ai-response-transformer/overview/_index.md

 > _**Figure 1**: The diagram shows the journey of a client's request through {{site.base_gateway}} to the backend service, where it is transformed by both an AI LLM service and Kong's AI Request Transformer and the AI Response Transformer plugins._

-1. The {{site.base_gateway}} admin sets up an `llm:` configuration block, following the same [schema format](https://github.com/kong/kong/blob/master/spec/fixtures/ai-proxy/oas.yaml) as the AI Proxy plugin, and the same `driver` capabilities.
+1. The {{site.base_gateway}} admin sets up an `llm:` configuration block, following the same [configuration format](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin, and the same `driver` capabilities.
-1. The {{site.base_gateway}} admin sets up a `"prompt"` for the response introspection.
+1. The {{site.base_gateway}} admin sets up a `"prompt"` for the request introspection.
-The prompt becomes the `"system"` message in the LLM chat request.
+The prompt becomes the `"system"` message in the LLM chat request, and prepares the LLM with transformation instructions for the returning upstream response body.
 1. The user makes an HTTP(S) call.
 1. *After* proxying the user's request to the backend, {{site.base_gateway}} sets the entire response body as the `"user"` message in the LLM chat request, then sends it to the configured LLM service.